Next: , Up: Backup

 Never make numbered backups; always make single backups.

-The usual way to set this variable is globally, through your .emacs file or the customization buffer.
-However, you can set version-control locally in an individual buffer to control the making of backups for that buffer's file (see Locals).
-You can have Emacs set version-control locally whenever you visit a given file (see File Variables).
+The usual way to set this variable is globally, through your init file or the customization buffer.
+However, you can set version-control locally in an individual buffer to control the making of backups for that buffer’s file (see Local Variables).
 Some modes, such as Rmail mode, set this variable.
+You can also have Emacs set version-control locally whenever you visit a given file (see Local Variables in Files).

 If you set the environment variable VERSION_CONTROL, to tell various GNU utilities what to do with backup files, Emacs also obeys the environment variable by setting the Lisp variable version-control accordingly at startup.
 If the environment variable's value is ‘t’ or ‘numbered’, then version-control becomes t; if the value is ‘nil’ or ‘existing’, then version-control becomes nil; if it is ‘never’ or ‘simple’, then version-control becomes never.

-If you define the variable make-backup-file-name-function to a suitable Lisp function, that overrides the usual way Emacs constructs backup file names.
+If you set the variable make-backup-file-name-function to a suitable Lisp function, you can override the usual way Emacs constructs backup file names.